LoicBersier/Haha-yes/README.md

 2. install wine
 3. install Xvfb & run `Xvfb :0 -screen 0 1024x768x16 &`

-You can now use the python script [buildConfig.py](https://gitlab.com/LoicBersier/DiscordBot/blob/master/buildConfig.py) to build a config.json
+You can now use the python script [buildConfig.py](https://gitlab.com/LoicBersier/DiscordBot/blob/master/buildConfig.py) to build a config.json ( Might be outdated )

 ## Built With